---

 }

 Make sure to run your package manager's install command.
-You also may need to update scripts in package.json to fit your use case in your repository.
+You also may need to update `scripts` in `package.json` to fit your use case in your repository.

-Customizing tasks
+### Customizing tasks

-By default, the new application will use the tasks defined in the root turbo.json.
-If you'd like to configure tasks differently for the new application, use Package Configurations.
+By default, the new application will use the tasks defined in the root `turbo.json`.
+If you'd like to configure tasks differently for the new application, use [Package Configurations](/docs/reference/package-configurations).

-Microfrontends
+### Microfrontends

-When using Nuxt with Turborepo's microfrontends, make sure to set the base property for child applications.
+When using Nuxt with [Turborepo's microfrontends](/docs/guides/microfrontends), make sure to set the `base` property for child applications.
 This ensures the assets like images and CSS will be routed to the correct application.

 import { defineConfig } from "vite";